 No calculation

-This adjustment returns a zero result for all items for the period that it is set.
+When using this adjustment a zero result will be displayed in the rework for the date period that it is set.

 Allow Zero Balance